 Prices can range all over the place for apartments in NYC.
 We’ll try to give you an estimate of what you can expect to pay.
 The cheapest high-quality properties in NYC will run about $300,000 – $500,000 or more.
 From there, the price rises and reaches the millions rather quickly.

-Celebrities and the 1%’ers can spend more than $100 million on the city’s fanciest penthouse apartments.
+Celebrities and the 1%’ers can spend over $100 million on the city’s fanciest penthouse apartments.
 So they can certainly cost a pretty penny.
 So what about the pied à terre taxes involved?

 Yes, you can finance a Pied-à-Terre in New York City.
 However, investing will be slightly more complex, and our loan options remain limited.
 Specifically, it’s more of a risk for your lender.
 Specifically, if you fall on hard financial times, you would probably stop paying the mortgage for your Pied-à-Terre first.